ComScore

 • Why I Love It: slow cooker recipe, one pot, <10 ingredients

 This cheater’s version of the labor-intensive classic cooks for hours on its own—no stirring required.
 And the results?
 Ooh la la.
-Go ahead and crush your HBO watchlist while it simmers.
+Go ahead and crush your HBO watchlist while it simmers; you have plenty of time.

 • Time Commitment: 30 minutes

-It’s called a flatbread, but you should know it’s just a very cheesy, impossibly easy white pizza.
-Add it to your list of reasons to keep a ball of store-bought dough on hand.
+It’s technically called a flatbread, but you should know it’s just a very cheesy, impossibly easy white pie.
+Add it to your list of reasons to keep a ball of store-bought pizza dough on hand.

 • Why I Love It: one pot, beginner-friendly, crowd-pleaser, gluten free, dairy free

-Everyone needs a rendition of chicken soup in their back pocket, and this one is so simple and riffable, it just might take the cake.
-Use any green in place of the spinach and feel free to add noodles or grains if you so desire.
+Everyone needs a rendition of chicken soup in their back pocket, and this one is so simple and riffable that it just might take the cake.
+Use any hardy green in place of the spinach (like kale or Swiss chard), and feel free to add noodles or grains if you so desire.

 • Time Commitment: 35 minutes